prog108/beewareGUI/README.md

         In one step you choose framework to work with.
 Toga is by default.
 If you know some other from the list to work with, you are able to pick it.

+        With this step you got the files to work with and a done 'Hello Wolrd' project.
+       Navigate to project_name(helloworld)\src\project_name(helloworld).
+       Here is app.py where you can make any update you want.

-7)        Enter the project folder: cd project_name And run it in developers mode: briefcase dev
+7)        Enter the project folder: cd project_name And run it in developers mode: briefcase dev Now you see your empty GUI.

-8)         When you want to edit the application the file you can edit is in the path project_name/src/project_name/app.py If you want to check my application, skip this step.
+9)         When you want to edit the application the file you can edit is in the path project_name/src/project_name/app.py If you want to check my application, copy paste the code from Main_for_android.py to that app.py.
+       I left Formal name 'Hello World' simply to not complicate when first time starting it.
+       Whenever you want quick check on what the app looks like when editing: choose 'briefcase dev' from root folder of project

+11)            'Briefcase create' will make first packaging ready to publish.
-9)         Any editing or even to start this application will require command in cmd: 'briefcase create' or for emulators and physical devices(android phones): 'briefcase create android'.
+               Any editing or even to start this application when makeing updates and new versions will require command in cmd: 'briefcase create' As well for emulators and physical devices(android phones): 'briefcase create android'.
                 After that, choose: 'briefcase run (android)'.
 That will execute 'briefcase build (android)' as well.

-               After "briefcase run android" you will be asked 1) Create a new Android emulator if you didn't install one already.
+13)        After "briefcase run android" you will be asked 1) Create a new Android emulator if you didn't install one already.
 Third option is that you connect your android phone on usb port of your personal computer.
         On your phone go to SETTINGS, ABOUT PHONE: tap 7 times on version of device:"Version code" or "Intermediate version number".
         On my phone this is 'BROJ MEĐUVERZIJE' and you will enable DEVELOPER'S. Exit 'About phone' and enter "System", in my case "SUSTAV".